spackows/Watson-Studio-Examples/Scavenger-hunt-BINGO/README.md

 ### Step 6: Run the app on your local computer

-1. Open a command prompt and then navigate to the directory contianing the file <code>server.py</code>
+1. Open a command prompt and then navigate to the directory containing the file <code>server.py</code>
 2. From the command line, start the Python Flask server by issuing the following command: <pre><code>python server.py</code></pre>
 3. Open a web browser to: [http://localhost:8000/](http://localhost:8000)
 4. Classify one of the test images